maikelpenz/dataflow-automation-infra/README.md

 *develop* is an integration branch for new features *feature branches* are created to introduce new features and first merged into *develop* before going to *master*

-- Using your command-line tool of preference go to the cloned repository (from step 3) directory.
+- using your command-line tool of preference go to the cloned repository (from step 3) directory.
 - checkout *develop*: ```git checkout develop```
 - create and push a *feature branch*: <br>
     ```
         git checkout -b feature/deploy_infrastructure
         git push -u origin feature/deploy_infrastructure
     ```
-- make a change a file (README.md for example) so you have something to commit
+- update terraform state and artifacts bucket names (from step 1b above):
+    Update the following two lines
+    ```
+    tf_artifacts_bucket: `<account-number>-dataflow-automation-infra-artifacts`
+    tf_state_bucket: `<account-number>-dataflow-automation-infra-tf-state`
+    ```
+    on these 3 files:
+    ```
+    .github/workflows/development.yaml
+    .github/workflows/integration.yaml
+    .github/workflows/production.yaml
+    ````

 - commit and push
     ```
         git add .